dagatsoin/ravioli/packages/ravioli/README.md

 - as a player, I can loot a monster
 - as a player, I can see my inventory

-First it won't be a real game but I will keep this base for futur tutorials and examples and will enhance it each time.
+First it won't be a real game but I will keep this base for futur tutorials and examples and I will enhance it each time.

 ### As a player, I can beat a monster